FaithKiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I just learnt that you have to write a readme now after hours of struggling.
+I just learnt that you have to write a readme now after hours of struggling Write a script that displays a confused smiley